Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Geodesics in the -deformed RGI-Schwarzschild space-time

-From Fig.(\ref{Fig5-angularVelocity}), we observe notable differences in the angular velocity $\Omega(x)$ across various spacetime backgrounds.
-In the classical Schwarzschild case, $\Omega(x)$ decreases smoothly with increasing radial distance, consistent with the predictions of general relativity.
-When quantum gravitational effects are incorporated through the running gravitational coupling in the RGI framework, the angular velocity is suppressed across all radii, indicating a weakening of the effective gravitational interaction.
-In contrast, when $\kappa$-deformation is introduced, $\Omega(x)$ increases across all radii.
-This suggests that the non-commutative effects make gravity stronger, which leads to compact orbits for the particles.
-Interestingly, when both corrections are applied simultaneously in the $\kappa$-deformed RGI-Schwarzschild geometry, $\Omega(x)$ decreases again compared to the purely $\kappa$-deformed case.
-However, it remains higher than in the classical Schwarzschild background.
-This interplay highlights the competing effects of non-commutativity and scale-dependent gravity on orbital dynamics near the black hole.
+From Fig.(\ref{Fig5-angularVelocity}), we observe notable differences in the angular velocity $\hat{\Omega}(x)$ across various space-time backgrounds.
+In the classical Schwarzschild case, $\hat{\Omega}(x)$ decreases monotonically with radial distance, consistent with general relativity.
+When quantum effects are introduced through the RGI framework in commutative space-time, the angular velocity is uniformly suppressed relative to the classical profile.
+Interestingly, in this case, a small peak develops before the monotonic fall-off, which originates from the scale dependence of the gravitational coupling, showing that quantum corrections weaken gravity at short distances, but $G(r)$ gradually approaches its classical value at large radii, producing a transient enhancement in $\hat{\Omega}(x)$.
+By contrast, in the purely $\kappa$-deformed Schwarzschild space-time, $\hat{\Omega}(x)$ is enhanced at all radii, suggesting that non-commutativity effectively strengthens the gravitational pull, leading to more compact orbital configurations.
+When quantum gravitational effects are incorporated through the running gravitational coupling through the RGI framework in non-commutative space-time, the resulting angular velocity again develops a peak.
+However, its overall profile lies below the purely $\kappa$-deformed case while remaining higher than in the classical Schwarzschild geometry.
+This highlights the competing influences of scale-dependent gravity and non-commutative deformation on orbital dynamics near the black hole.

+We further investigate the effect of quantum gravity corrections on the effective mass $M_{\mathrm{eff}}$, which directly governs the strength of the gravitational pull felt by test particles in the vicinity of the black hole.
+As defined in Eq.(\ref{GE-1}), the effective mass depends on both the running parameter $\tilde{\omega}$ and the non-commutative parameter $a$.
+The behavior of $\hat{M}_{\mathrm{eff}}(x)$ reveals how the underlying space-time structure modifies the gravitational coupling relative to the classical Schwarzschild case.
+Therefore, we plot the effective mass $\hat{M}_{\mathrm{eff}}(x)$ from Eq.(\ref{GE-1}) for different space-time geometries, as shown in Fig.(\ref{Fig-EffectiveMass}).

+From Fig.(\ref{Fig-EffectiveMass}), we observe significant modifications in the effective mass profile across different space-time geometries.
+In the classical Schwarzschild case, the mass remains constant, reflecting the absence of quantum or non-commutative effects.
+In contrast, in the $\kappa$-deformed RGI-Schwarzschild geometry, $\hat{M}_{\mathrm{eff}}(x)$ is reduced at small radii due to the combined influence of scale-dependent gravity and non-commutativity.
+This suppression indicates that the effective gravitational mass of the black hole weakens in the near-horizon region, modifying the orbital dynamics of particles and the behavior of accretion flows.
+However, at large $r$, $\hat{M}_{\mathrm{eff}}(x)$ asymptotically approaches $M$, ensuring consistency with the classical limit of general relativity.
+This analysis demonstrates that $\hat{M}_{\mathrm{eff}}(x)$ provides a clear signature of how quantum corrections and $\kappa$-deformation jointly affect the effective gravitational interaction near the black hole.